ry05/DataDecember-1/index.md

 2. [An introduction to data science and machine learning with Microsoft Excel](https://bdtechtalks.com/2020/12/22/excel-data-science-machine-learning/)
 3. [10+ Simple Yet Powerful Excel Tricks for Data Analysis](https://www.analyticsvidhya.com/blog/2020/04/excel-tips-tricks-data-analysis/)

+**Day 15: Data Science on the Cloud**

+*Author: Chris Chia*

+> "I don’t need a hard disk in my computer if I can get to the server faster… carrying around these non-connected computers is byzantine by comparison." - Steve Jobs

+Much of Data Science, as a student seems to be done in Jupyter Notebooks and locally downloaded .csv files.
+However in a “real world” setting, you may be tasked to source data from the company’s database, or presented with datasets that are simply too large to fit into memory - “Big Data”!
+How can you train a model, do visualisations, and analyse the data  if you can’t even load the dataset?

+These are some examples where  “the cloud” might come into play.
+In one sentence, cloud computing represents on-demand computing resources available somewhere else - for example storage (e.g. of large datasets) and computational (e.g. to train deep learning models).
+The most well known cloud computing platforms are Amazon Web Services (AWS), Google Cloud Platform (GCP), and Microsoft Azure.

+**Some use cases**

+*Cloud Databases / Persistence*
+Beyond being able to store datasets being too large for your computer, cloud databases may also be helpful in allowing dynamic real-time updates - your dataset may be changing daily -  and sharing access to data with your collaborators,  but with the added advantage of not having to configure the database too much yourself.
+Some tools that could help with this are: [Google’s Firebase](https://firebase.google.com/) and [AWS S3](https://aws.amazon.com/s3/)

+*Pre-existing Models/APIs for Computer Vision, NLP*
+Cloud platforms also allow you to train models, but maybe you have some Computer Vision or NLP task.
+Instead of training a model from scratch, you could consider some of the existing solutions offered, for example [AWS Rekognition](https://aws.amazon.com/rekognition/), [GCP’s Natural Language API](https://cloud.google.com/natural-language) etc.

+*Web Applications*
+After your research, you have created a solution in the form of a web app or dashboard (perhaps using Streamlit, R Shiny, Dash/Plotly).
+Maybe you want to display it on the internet so others can view your work.
+Some tools to do this are [Heroku](https://www.heroku.com/) and [AWS Elastic Compute 2 (EC2)](https://aws.amazon.com/ec2/)

+**What the beginner thinks**
+"Why should I learn about Data Science & Cloud?
+It works fine in my Jupyter Notebook"

+Familiarity with Cloud Computing is not only helpful in “Big Data” scenarios, but also in “small data” (e.g. student projects!); the cloud platforms provide a lot of tools that can bootstrap your data science projects (see below).

+Finally, learning about Cloud & Data Science is helpful if you want to be a Data Scientist or Software Engineer / Data Engineer.
+Or maybe you are a social scientist who is tasked with analysing a massive dataset, or working as a financial industry professional who has to analyse a massive financial time-series dataset.
+Regardless, there is value in learning about cloud computing & data science.

+**Getting started**
+There are no definitive guides to data science on the cloud, given the breadth of the tools available.
+A variety of information is usually available in the documentation, and online articles/videos/courses.
+As usual, a good way to get started is to work on a project, and in doing so learn the appropriate tools for the task - [one example](https://aws.amazon.com/blogs/architecture/serverless-architecture-for-a-web-scraping-solution/) could be to use AWS Lambda to scrape some data daily, store it on AWS S3,  and deploy the final web app on EC2.

+Finally, watch out for those AWS charges - [Silicon Valley S04E04](https://www.youtube.com/watch?v=uyIlAO390v4)